19. Juni 2026 Johannes Wolters

 Yeah.
 And this backfired to me so much, because when I saw that, I immediately laughed out loud, because it was so funny.

 Hisko Hulsing: It’s a caricature already.
 Yeah, exactly.
-You can’t make fun of it, because it’s funny itself.
-Yeah, I know.
-I see what you mean.
+You can’t make fun of it, because it’s funny in itself..
 At this moment, I’m not so worried anymore.
 I was worried for a long time that people might misinterpret my film.
-But the thing with that monkey soldier that is destroying the whole town, I mean, if you look at it, so what I try to sort of tell in that part is that that is the problem with humanity.
-We are still kind of primates, but we are primates with with very developed technology.
+But the thing with that giant monkey soldier in my film that is destroying the whole town, I mean, what I try to tell in that part is that that is the problem with humanity.
+We are still kind of primates, but we are primates with very developed technologies.
 And this technology is still developing in an exponential way.
-But the human kind is not developing in an exponential way.
-We are actually getting dumber in a way, like as a human species.
-So that is what I tried to illustrate there, that like these soldiers that are being dropped, and they are just running like animals, like monkeys, and end up in a nuclear explosion.
-So there are all those ideas in there.
-And I am sure that some people will misunderstand it.
+But the ethics of humankind are not developing in an exponential way.
+We are actually getting dumber, as a human species.
+So that is what I tried to illustrate there, that these soldiers that are being dropped, start running like animals, like monkeys, and then alll end up in a nuclear explosion.
+There are all those ideas in the film.
+I am sure that some people will misunderstand some of it.
 But that is with all art, you know, you can never tell.

 I would like to know how it all, how the kernel of the idea came into your mind 11 years ago.
 How did you come up with the idea?